RichardLitt/awesome-fantasy/README.md

 #### [The Wood Beyond the World](http://www.goodreads.com/book/show/723155.The_Wood_Beyond_the_World) *by William Morris* [3.7]

-> "The Wood Beyond the World" was first published in 1894 and its author, William Morris is often considered one of the authors who aided in the growth of fantasy, utopian literature, and science fiction.
+> "The Wood Beyond the World" was first published in 1894 and its author, William Morris is often considered one of the authors who aided in the growth of fantasy, Utopian literature, and science fiction.
 C.S.
 Lewis cites William Morris as one of his favorite authors and J.R.R.
-Tolkein admits to being influenced greatly by Morris' fantasies.
+Tolkien admits to being influenced greatly by Morris' fantasies.
 The hero of this romance is named Golden Walter, son of Bartholomew Golden, a great merchant in the town of Langton on Holm.
 Tired of his mundane life, Walter sets out on a sea voyage, anxious to see and learn more of the outside world, eventually winning for himself the kingdom of Stark-Wall and the love of a beautiful maiden.

 #### [The Worm Ouroborous](https://www.goodreads.com/book/show/13624.The_Worm_Ouroboros) *by E.R.
 Edison* [3.7]

 > This is the book that shaped the landscape of contemporary science fiction and fantasy.
 When The Lord of the Rings first appeared, the critics inevitably compared it to this 1922 landmark work.
 Tolkien himself frankly acknowledged its influence, with warm praise for its imaginative appeal.
 The story of a remote planet's great war between two kingdoms, it ranks as the Iliad of heroic fantasy.

 > In the best traditions of Homeric epics, Norse sagas, and Arthurian myths, author E. R. Eddison weaves a compelling adventure, with a majestic, Shakespearean narrative style.
-His sweeping tale recounts battles between warriors and witches on fog-shrouded mountaintops and in the ocean's depths--along with romantic interludes, backroom intrigues, and episodes of direst treachery.
+His sweeping tale recounts battles between warriors and witches on fog-shrouded mountaintops and in the ocean's depths--along with romantic interludes, back-room intrigues, and episodes of direst treachery.
 Generations of readers have joyfully lost themselves in the timeless worlds of The Worm Ouroboros.
 This new edition, magnificently illustrated with the classic original images, continues the enchantment.

 ### Allegory

 #### The Chronicles of Narnia *by C.S.
 Lewis*

 These books are great, quick reading, although the Christian overtones can grow old with time.
 I'm not quite sure how to suggest them, as I grew up with them - but I can't imagine not having done so.
-Reading about Mr. Tumnus carrying parcels through a snowy forest in The Lion, The Witch, and the Warddrobe is one of my earliest memories. - [@RichardLitt](https://github.com/RichardLitt)
+Reading about Mr. Tumnus carrying parcels through a snowy forest in The Lion, The Witch, and the Wardrobe is one of my earliest memories. - [@RichardLitt](https://github.com/RichardLitt)

 Books:
  * [The Magician’s Nephew](http://www.goodreads.com/book/show/509797.The_Magician_s_Nephew) <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">